Economy of Edinburgh: Retail

 Edinburgh has not had as large or as significant a retail sector compared to Glasgow, however large out-of-town shopping developments have taken place in recent years, such as the Gyle development in 1993 and the Fort Kinnaird shopping complex located to the east of the city.
 The St. James Centre and Princes Mall started in the 1970s, then Cameron Toll in the 1980s.
 More recent developments are the Gyle centre next to Edinburgh Park, Ocean Terminal in Leith and the retail parks at Hermiston Gait, Straiton and Fort Kinnaird which are all next to the Edinburgh City Bypass.
 Edinburgh has many modern supermarkets in its suburbs which offer a more day-to-day type of shopping.
 As a shopping centre, particularly Princes Street, Edinburgh suffered some decline for a number of years, but since 2005 has seen the City centre yield rise in comparison to other similarly sized cities.
-Recent attempts to encourage shoppers back into the city centre have included, the development of top brand department stores on George Street and St Andrew Square and plans to redevelop Princes Street and the St. James Centre in the future.
+Recent attempts to encourage shoppers back into the city centre have included the development of top brand department stores on George Street and St Andrew Square and plans to redevelop Princes Street in the future.

+In October 2016, the St. James Centre was demolished and rebuilt with a new £1 billion design by Allan Murray Architects and BDP Architects, and was opened to the public in June 2021.
+It was renamed the St James Quarter and is able to accommodate up to 80 new brands.
+While it brought a new excitement to the city with many new brands appearing within the quarter, it caused many brands located in Princes Street to relocate to the St James Quarter, undermining the hopes to revitalise the street.
+St James Quarter was designed to be in the shape of an eye, with the 5-star W Hotels taking pride of place in the 'iris'.
+This central feature, however, caused a lot of controversy in the city and even put Edinburgh's UNESCO World Heritage status under threat.